-All those powerful healing aspects to calendula can also be a secret weapon in beauty and a healthy anti-aging regimen!
+All those powerful healing aspects of calendula can also be a secret weapon in beauty and a healthy anti-aging regimen.

-Calendula oil (the properties of the herb infused into oil of choice) is a wonderful choice for skin.
-It has capabilities of speeded cell repair, added antioxidants to fight free-radicals and fight fine lines and wrinkles along with healing dry skin!
+Calendula oil (the properties of the herb infused into the oil of your choice) is a wonderful choice for the skin.
+It has capabilities of speeded cell repair, added antioxidants to fight free radicals, and fight fine lines and wrinkles along with healing dry skin!

-If a thicker healthier mane is what you are looking, look no further than calendula oil for that as well!
-Calendula can rehydrate the scalp, reduce dandruff, improve hair follicles while fortifying them against free radical damage.
+If a thicker healthier mane is what you are looking, look no further than calendula oil for that as well.
+Calendula can rehydrate the scalp, reduce dandruff, and improve hair follicles while fortifying them against free radical damage.

 after adding a little miss calendula to your beauty routine everyone is going to want to know what you are doing.
 You can just wink and say its a garden secret.

 If I could only plant one herb (and thank heavens that’s not true, I simply love too many) I would plant this one.
 The benefits of calendula herb are too numerous to ignore and to amazing to go without.
 Whether for companion planting, growing amazing tomatoes, making skincare, healing salves, or healing internal issues this one has got it all.
 Not many things can claim that.
 If you have an issue who you gonna call?

 No, not the Ghostbusters, calendula, it’s your new secret weapon ♡♡♡

 Comment, Share and Enjoy